ogdenpm/versionTools/README.md

 ## version.c

-This contains a simple showVersion function which displays either a brief version and copyright message.
-With optional additional information on the target build, Git Hash and commit date and whether the application was built with uncommitted files or outside git control all together.
+This contains a simple showVersion function which displays a brief version and copyright message.
+It also optionally displays additional information on the target build, Git Hash, commit date and whether the application was built with uncommitted files or outside git control all together.

 ## version.rc

 A template file for a windows resource file for the file version information.
 The main customisation would be to the description.

+If you use either of version.c or version.rc for your own projects, don't forget to change the copyright.